 Bihar, Land of Monasteries

 Bihar is a place of spirituality that welcomes over 6 million tourists one year from all corners of the world.
 People know it as the land of enlightenment and nirvana, where the vibes of spirituality flow through numerous temples.
 If you plan to visit Bihar for religious purposes, here are some must-visit temples to relish a calm and peaceful state of mind!

 Top 4 Temples in Bihar

 Here are the top 4 most popular Temples in Bihar.

 People believe that Gautam Buddha attained enlightenment at the Mahabodhi Temple Complex, which lies in Bodh Gaya.
 The Bodhi Tree, under which Buddha attained enlightenment, is still present at the temple complex, which is a prominent worship center for Buddhist followers.
 The Main Temple wall follows the classical style of Indian temple architecture and has an average height of 11 m.
 The temple is a UNESCO World Heritage Site which means the Great Awakening Temple.

 Experts associate the Diamond Throne, Vajrasana, made of polished sandstone, with the third century BCE, and it is present in the temple premises.
-The temple periphery has two straight-sided Shikhara Towers, out of which the largest stands over 180 feet high and 55 meters tall.
+The temple periphery has two straight-sided Shikhara Towers, of which the largest stands 180 feet high and 55 meters tall.
 The Bodhi tree is one of the four holy sites that is directly connected to and displays the life of Buddha very beautifully.